Loader

 Antara

 Dementia is a medical condition diagnosed in millions of elderly individuals worldwide, often leading to cognitive decline, emotional struggles, and behavioural challenges.
 At Antara Memory Care, we specialize in providing compassionate and expert care to manage these issues, ensuring dignity and comfort for our residents.
+We also focus on strategies to Manage Aggression in Dementia Care as a part of our comprehensive support.

 Expert Senior Care, Apno Jaisi